Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs

 \section{Abstract}

-We utilize transfer learning to extrapolate the physics knowledge encoded in a Generative Adversarial Network (GAN) model trained on synthetic charged-current (CC) neutrino–carbon inclusive scattering data.
-This base model is adapted to generate CC inclusive scattering events (lepton kinematics only) for neutrino–argon and antineutrino–carbon interactions.
-Furthermore, we assess the effectiveness of transfer learning in re-optimizing a custom model when new data comes from a different neutrino–nucleus interaction model.
-Our results demonstrate that transfer learning significantly outperforms training generative models from scratch.
-To study this, we consider two training data sets: one with 10,000 and another with 100,000 events.
-The models obtained via transfer learning perform well even with smaller training data.
-The proposed method provides a promising approach for constructing neutrino scattering event generators in scenarios where experimental data is sparse.
+Transfer learning (TL) is used to extrapolate the physics information encoded in a Generative Adversarial Network (GAN) trained on synthetic neutrino-carbon inclusive scattering data to related processes such as neutrino-argon and antineutrino-carbon interactions.
+We investigate how much of the underlying lepton-nucleus dynamics is shared across different targets and processes.
+We also assess the effectiveness of TL when training data is obtained from a different neutrino–nucleus interaction model.
+Our results show that TL not only reproduces key features of lepton kinematics, including the quasielastic and $\Delta$-resonance peaks, but also significantly outperforms generative models trained from scratch.
+Using data sets of 10,000 and 100,000 events, we find that TL maintains high accuracy even with limited statistics.
+Our findings demonstrate that TL provides a well-motivated and efficient framework for modeling (anti)neutrino-nucleus interactions and for constructing next-generation neutrino-scattering event generators, particularly valuable when experimental data are sparse.

 \normalem